wendyverdonk93/docs/content/tools/credit-card-component/_index.md

 ### 2. Styling template

-The credit card component comes with two styling templates.
+The Credit Card Component comes with two styling templates.
 For a more seamless integration, we recommend to enable our embedded template, the following parameter needs to be added:

 ```
 const configOrder = {